caroleolivier/caroleolivier.github.io/_posts/2017-09-21-setting-up-your-own-website.md

 <br />
 > It is designed to host your personal, organization, or project pages directly from a GitHub repository.

-Let's have a look at my list of requirements now and why I thought GitHub Pages gave me everything I needed:
+Let's have a look at my list of requirements and why I thought GitHub Pages gave me everything I needed:

 **Easy setup**

 It only took me a couple of hours to get everything up and running.
-I used this [guide](http://jmcglone.com/guides/github-pages/) by [Jonathan McGlone](http://jmcglone.com/) I cannot recommend it enough.
+I used this [guide](http://jmcglone.com/guides/github-pages/) by [Jonathan McGlone](http://jmcglone.com/) and I cannot recommend it enough.

 **Easily add blog post content**